danharper/Stem/readme.md

 Stem::run(':custom'); // something else
 ```

-With a closure:
+### With a Closure

-Or provide `Stem::register()` with a Closure behaving as the run method in the class above, and with the second argument what it wishes to be known as.
+Provide `Stem::register()` with a Closure behaving as the run method in the class above, and with the second argument what it wishes to be known as.

 ```php
 <?php